Why You Should Invest in a Cannabis Grinder

 Cannabis, when ground, burns much more smoothly, and this allows the hot air (in vaping) and flame (in smoking) to go through it more freely and uniformly.
-As well, this helps in preventing stems and leaf matter – which alter the taste and provide almost no plant resin – from scorching.
-That makes weed grinders a necessity for those who smoke and vape.
+Also, this helps prevent the scorching of leaf matter and stems that destroy the taste and offer almost zero plant resin.
+Smokers and vapers should hence invest in a weed grinder.

-Good solid metal grinders are hard to match by their heft and feel.
-A lot of fans of the culture like the feeling of cold aluminum or steel against their hands as they grind their herb.
+It’s hard to match good solid metal grinders’ heft and feel.
+Most fans of the culture like to grind their weed with the feeling of cold aluminum or steel in their hands.
 Grinders, which start at $20, are made in many different types and sizes to suit each preference and budget.

 Hand grinders have small pegs or teeth that are made to grind the herb with the twisting of the two pieces of the grinder (when using a three or four-piece model, the two top pieces.
-About the only problem of a circular grinder is that they can turn sticky and may even clog after repeated use.
+Perhaps the only problem of a circular grinder is its tendency to be sticky or to clog after repeated use.

-As more cannabis gets through a grinder — particularly resinous flower – the more easily it resists twisting.
-Typically, grinders start to squeak when compacted cannabis impedes the action of the two grinding plates.
-The good news is most grinders are easy to clean and turn squeak-free again.
+When more herb goes into a grinder — especially flower, which is particularly resinous — it becomes more easily resistant to twisting.
+Grinders usually start to squeak when compacted cannabis hampers the two grinding plates’ action.
+Then again, most grinders are very easy to clean and can become squeak-free again.

-Some grinders have sharpened, curved teeth or beveled teeth supposedly to produce smoother and more accurate cuts of cannabis and simply for easier operation.
+Some grinders have curved, sharpened or beveled teeth, which are purported to bring smoother, more accurate cannabis cuts and make operation easier.
 A lot of manufacturers say such grinding tooth designs prevent sticking and clogging, as opposed to standard pegs, which tend to encourage plant matter to surround them.

 When it comes to superior quality grinders made specifically for cannabis, the question is usually whether to kief or not to kief.
 Kief is usually made of some 30 to 60 percent THC, hence it could be a strong addition to a joint or bowl of ground cannabis.
-It can be smoked alone too for potency, flavor and fast relief.
+It may also be smoked alone for quick relief, potency and flavor.

 So many three-chamber and four-chamber grinders have a special, extremely fine screen made to catch the bud’s trichomes while keeping most plant matter away.
-There is a spare chamber in the grinder where this kief is stored.
-More expensive kiefing grinders of this kind let user to catch dry kief, or trichomes and trichome heads, from the herb, which may be smoked or vaped later, or used to make small amount of rosin.
+In a spare chamber inside the grinder, this kief is stored.
+Pricier kiefing grinders of this type allow users to catch dry kief, or trichomes and trichome heads, from the herb which can be smoked or vaped afterwards, or used to produce small rosin quantities.